You’ve seen moths around your home or hanging out near the light on your front porch, but what exactly are they? Are they a relative of the butterfly?

 Attracted to the light, these bugs are found in bright places where food is stored like restaurants and grocery stores.

-Moths infest foods and can contaminate food products by leaving skin and waste behind.
+Moths infest foods, meaning they can be found around food in large numbers.
+They can contaminate food products by leaving skin and waste behind.

 If you see a lot of moths or are worried about moths, talk to a grown up.
 You can let them know that information about getting rid of Indian meal moths (and more moth information for kids) can be found at the official National Pest Management Association website.